fatkodima/fast_count/README.md

 ### Result set size estimation

-If you want to quickly get an estimation of how many rows will the query return, without actually executing it, yo can run:
+If you want to quickly get an estimation of how many rows will the query return, without actually executing it, you can run:

 ```ruby
 User.where.missing(:avatar).estimated_count # => 324_200